Breast Asymmetry

 • Can be undertaken as a standalone procedure or, when clinically appropriate, in combination with augmentation, lift (mastopexy), or reduction techniques.

-Disclaimer: Breast procedures are only suitable for people aged 18 years and over.
-All surgical procedures are performed by specialist plastic surgeons Dr Steven Liew (FRACS MED0001151298) and Dr Ania Smialkowski (FRACS MED0001668109).
+Breast procedures are only suitable for people aged 18 years and over.
+All surgical procedures are performed by specialist plastic surgeons, Dr Steven Liew (FRACS MED0001151298), Dr Ania Smialkowski (FRACS MED0001668109) and Dr Henry Shepherd (MED0001860545, FRACS).
 Individual outcomes, healing times, and recovery experiences vary.
 All surgical procedures carry risks, which may include infection, bleeding, delayed wound healing, scarring, changes in sensation, asymmetry, or dissatisfaction with the outcome.
 This information is general in nature and does not replace a consultation with a qualified health practitioner.
 A thorough in-person assessment is required to determine suitability.
 A second opinion from an appropriately qualified health practitioner is also recommended before proceeding with surgery.

 Who May Consider Breast Asymmetry Surgery